-- His or her supervisor or manager, or any management official. - The manager, Human Resources - Reasonable Accommodation Committee (RAC) Chair. - Through KCE
+- His or her supervisor or manager, or any management official. - The manager, Human Resources - Reasonable Accommodation Committee (RAC) Chair. - Through the Reasonable Accommodation Portal in KCE

 A job applicant may make a request for accommodation to any of the following: